textmate/php.tmbundle/Support/help.markdown

 If you don't have a persistent internet connection (or you just want a quicker response), you can store a local copy of the PHP manual for documentation lookups.
 You need to download and extract a copy of the “Many HTML files” manual package in your language from [the PHP website](http://www.php.net/download-docs.php).
 Then set an environment variable `PHP_MANUAL_LOCATION` to the full path of the extracted files, and your local copy will be used instead of routing to the PHP website.

-## Adding PHP Error Linkbacks
+## TextMate Support File

+The bundle contains a file with support code that you can include in your project by using the snippet `tmphp⇥`.
+This file currently contains 2 things:

+  * A function `textmate_backtrace`() which works just like `debug_print_backtrace`() but will add a link to jump to files in TextMate
-Using the snippet `phperr⇥` you can add some JavaScript which will scan the page for PHP errors and add links to open the relevant file and line in TextMate.
-If you already have a project open with a folder reference which includes the file, then TextMate will open the file as a tab in that project.
+  * JavaScript code which will scan the page for PHP errors and add links to open the relevant file and line in TextMate

-When used inside HTML code, the snippet will produce only the JavaScript block required.
-When used inside PHP code it will produce an include to a file which contains code to set-up the error parsing.
+    There are 3 ways to include this JavaScript:
+    1. If `TEXMATE_ERRORS` is define()d before the support file is included then the script tags will automatically be printed at the end of the page.
+This has the disadvantage that it will invalidate the page source.
+    2. You can call `textmate_print_error_handler`() anywhere in your code to print the JavaScript.
+    3. Alternatively, you can use the `phperr⇥` snippet in HTML to insert the script tags directly into your template.

 ## Miscellaneous